-As a dog behaviourist, I see many dogs that are showing signs of behavioural abnormalities and stress
+Behavioural Problems: As a dog behaviourist, I see many dogs that show signs of behavioural abnormalities and stress

 Some of these debilitating problems can be caused by what we feed our dogs.

 We are all aware what happens to our children if we feed them food that is full of additives, colourants, and E numbers.

 Why do we imagine it is not the same for other mammals, including dogs?